DeepLcom/deepl-java/README.md

 - `setServerUrl()`: base URL for DeepL API, may be overridden for testing purposes.
 By default, the correct DeepL API (Free or Pro) is automatically selected.
+- `setApiVersion()`: Version of the DeepL API, may be overridden to use e.g. the v1 API.
+By default, the most recent API version is automatically selected.
+  Please note: The v1 API does not support all features of the API, e.g. document translation or rephrase.

 #### Anonymous platform information